Welcome to the most complete guide to going solar in 2022.

 - How to choose the right amount of solar panels

-- Why 2021 is the last year to save on going solar
+- Why 2022 is the last year to save the most on going solar

 Let’s get to it.